-Similar to \cite{Berger2018c}, we find a small sample of cool, confirmed (or validated), $>$\,1\,$\mathrm{R_J}$ Jupiters in Figure \ref{fig:coolinfjup}.
+Similar to \cite{Berger2018c}, we find a small sample of cool, confirmed (or validated), $>$\,1\,$\mathrm{R_J}$ Jupiters (Figure \ref{fig:coolinfjup}).
 In addition to isochrone ages, we mark points according to whether they exhibit UV-excess (red circle) or rapid rotation (orange square) as additional indicators for youth.
-We flag a star as having UV-excess when it meets two criteria: (1) $m_{\mathrm{NUV}} - m_{K_s} < 8.3$ (to avoid magnitude-limited cases) and (2) $m_{\mathrm{NUV}} - m_{K_s} < m_{\mathrm{NUV}}(M_{K_s})_{\mathrm{Hyades}} - m_{K_s}(M_{K_s})_{\mathrm{Hyades}}$, where each of the terms after the $<$-sign is the Hyades relation evaluated at the $M_{K_s}$ of the \kep\ star.
-The Hyades cluster \citep[$\sim$\,650\,Myr][]{Boesgaard2016} has a well-defined trend in NUV--$K_s$ versus $M_{K_s}$ and it represents an age of $\approx$\,650\,Myr.
-This makes it an effective separator for young/old stars in the \kep\ field \citep{Berger2018}.
+We flag a star as having UV-excess when it meets two criteria: (1) $m_{\mathrm{NUV}} - m_{K_s} < 8.3$ (to avoid magnitude-limited cases) and (2) $m_{\mathrm{NUV}} - m_{K_s} < m_{\mathrm{NUV}}(M_{K_s})_{\mathrm{Hyades}} - m_{K_s}(M_{K_s})_{\mathrm{Hyades}}$, where the condition is set by the Hyades relation evaluated at the $M_{K_s}$ of the \kep\ star.
+The Hyades cluster \citep[$\sim$\,650\,Myr][]{Boesgaard2016} has a well-defined trend in NUV--$K_s$ versus $M_{K_s}$, making it an effective separator for young/old stars in the \kep\ field \citep{Berger2018}.
 We obtained the NUV fluxes for the \kep\ and Hyades stars from the Galaxy Evolution Explorer \citep[GALEX;][]{GALEX,Olmedo2015}.
 Similarly, we flag a star as having rapid rotation if its rotation period is more rapid than the Hyades gyrochrone with an initial rotation period of 3.4\,days \citep{Kundert2012}.
 We use the rotation periods derived in \cite{McQuillan2013,McQuillan2014} or \cite{Mazeh2015}.

 We find two planets that are significantly above the maximum radius for a 4.5\,Gyr, Jupiter-mass, pure hydrogen and helium object \citep{Thorngren2016}. \kep-468\,b appears to be young according to its host's isochrone age (2.4$^{+3.3}_{-1.7}$\,Gyr), excess UV flux \citep{Skumanich1972,Soderblom2010}, and rapid rotation period.
 It does not have a rotation period detection according to \cite{McQuillan2013,McQuillan2014} or \cite{Mazeh2015}, but an inspection of the \kep\ lightcurve reveals a rotation period of $\approx$\,5.7 days, consistent with a young age \citep{Barnes2010}. \kep-468 has RUWE\,=\,1.15, which is below the threshold for being a likely binary.
 Similarly, \kep-468 does not appear to have any companions according to the high resolution imaging \citep{law14,Furlan2017}.
 Even at 2.4\,Gyr, a Jupiter-mass planet may still be cooling and contracting from its heat from formation, although the majority of this contraction occurs within the first $\sim$\,Gyr \citep{Fortney2007,Linder2019}.
 Hence, it is possible that \kep-468\,b is young and still cooling and contracting from its heat from formation.